uavaustin/orchestra/services/pathfinding/README.md

 ## Endpoints

+- `GET	/api/alive

+  Returns some text as a sanity check.

+  On successful response: `200` status code with `text/plain` Content-Type.

-- `POST /api/get_path`
+- `POST /api/update_path`

-  Return the current optimal path
+  Calculate and update the current optimal path

   On successful response: `200` status code with `text/plain` Content-Type.